 Couple extra lil bennies.

-- ZipCar – Waived setup fees for small business owners, $20 toward your first time, and 20% off standard rates Monday through Friday
+- ZipCar – Waived setup fees for small business owners, $20 toward your first drive, and 20% off standard rates Monday through Friday

-- TripIt Pro – Free year, then $39 annual rate for 3 years
+- TripIt Pro – Free year of Pro, then $39 annual rate for three years

 I had a Zipcar membership when I lived in New York and loved saving on the initiation fees.
 Plus you get $20 in credit and 20% off during the week.

-There are a few other extras, like a $50 credit with Getaround (for carsharing), 15% off with Carey (a chauffeur service), and $75 off a Sanctifly membership to work out at/near airports.
-Here’s hoping they keep adding more travel discounts!
+There are a few other extras, like 15% off with Carey (a chauffeur service), and $100 off a Sanctifly membership to work out at/near airports.
+They’ve done a good job adding new travel perks this past year!

 - UPS – Big discounts on shipping (up to 47% off)